omoh128/team-match-booking-demo/README.md

 # 🏆 Team Match Booking Demo (WordPress Plugin)

-This is a simplified WordPress plugin demo of a frontend football team booking and match challenge system, inspired by the Footy Vision spec.
+This is a simplified WordPress plugin demo of a frontend football team booking and match challenge system, inspired by the SportsPress spec.

 ## ✨ Features